 My premise here is that the Old Testament of the Bible is actually a collection of ancient stories which have some meaningful symbolism in them and suggest far more insight and intelligence then is generally assumed by many skeptics.
 No I will not be arguing that the Bible constitutes proof of God's existence or that the work itself is divine in origin.

-There are plenty of folks who use modern science and the existence of internal contradictions in Biblical text to shred the idea that the Bible is the literal word of God.
+There are plenty of folks who use both modern science and contradictions in Biblical text to refute the idea that the Bible is the literal word of God.
 Rosa Rubicondior's blog is among the best I have seen in this regard.
-She spends an inordinate amount of time punching holes from every possible angle into the notion that the stories contained in the Bible could be literally true.
+She spends an enormous amount of time punching holes of all sizes into the notion that Bible stories could be literally true.
 Any scientifically minded person probably already suspects they are not the literal truth, but Rosa Rubicondior executes the necessary scientific rigor to remove all doubt.

 |Early storytelling.
 Pictures or it didn't happen.|

 Also worthy of note, the Bible has been extensively edited and extended over centuries.
 Changes to the stories over time were no doubt made to reinforce a worldview that a reasonably small group of powerful people wanted to maintain.
 None of this suggests that all the stories told in the Old Testament began as the literal word of God.

 So when we look at the Bible -- especially the Old Testament -- I think it is far more interesting to look at what the stories might have meant to the early people who told them and passed them down than it is to continually prove what is obvious to any thinking person -- that the Bible can not be taken literally.